lgorissen/k4d/lab 18/README.md

 We will start with a simple Volume type: emptyDir.
 The emptyDir Volume type:

 - is initially empty
-- Containers in the Pod can all read and write the same files in the emptyDir volume
+- has files that can be read and written by all Containers in the Pod
-- the Volume can be mounted at the same or different paths in each Container
+- can be mounted at the same or different paths in each Container in the Pod
-- when the Pod is removed, the data in the emptyDir Volume is lost forever
+- data is lost forever when the Pod is removed

 That last bullet implies that the emptyDir Volume can't be used to store data with a lifetime longer than a Pod.
-On the other hand, the emptyDir Volume is very useful for exchanging data between Containers in the same Pod.
+Hence, a typical use case for the emptyDir Volume is the exchange of data between Containers in the same Pod.

-## Example: Terra10 transporter
+## 18.1 Example: Terra10 transporter

 In this lab, we will establish the following set-up: